j-elliot/BIP-Tool/README.md

 Next, changed the model to remove opening and closing from tasks and reports.
 I made migrations, and then I migrated.
 I checked the local database and it reflected those changes.

 I added the following line to settings.py: DATA_UPLOAD_MAX_NUMBER_FIELDS = None As I understand, this opens the possibility of dos attacks, or rather disables one protection against them.
 Seeing as my defenses are fuck all at the moment, we'll just put a pin in that one.

 So fun news, somehow production didn't match github.
 So I have to learn how to rollback (is that the right word) my local dev version, push production to git, and then pull git to dev.
 AAAAHAHHAHAHHAHHHHHH!!!!!
 Have I mentioned I'm not good at git.

 I want this record, so I will back it up and then attempt to preserve it correctly.

+2022-06-15
+Okay, so a bunch of mess trying to get things lined up.
+I'm not sure what all happened, but I think a big part of it was that I was on master instead of main, and I don't know what the difference is or why that mattered.

+Reimplemented the changes I lost in that mess.

+I haven't figured out how to make inlines sortable by user choice of columns, but I made inline reports and tasks to default sort by date, so better than nothing.
+Now we save, make migrations, migrate, and see if we can make this shit work.